bregman-arie/sre-checklist/README.md

 ### SRE Team

+#### Responsibilities

-- [ ] Team responsibilities are clear for everyone
+- [ ] Team responsibilities should be clear for everyone and documented
+  - The common one are:
-  - [ ] Managing infra (one can argue whether it's SRE or DevOps, but it depends on what functions the org has)
+  - [ ] Managing infra
+    - One can argue whether it's SRE or DevOps, but it depends on what functions the org has
   - [ ] Monitoring
+  - [ ] App Performance (?)

+#### Skills

+- [ ] Coding!
+  - It doesn't matter what language! market right now leaning towards mostly Go, but Python is also quite common and eventually whatever works better for the team
+- [ ] Containers!
+  - One can argue it depends on product and other considerations but I'm 100% confident you should understand containers to some extent
+    - [ ] Kubernetes
+      - If you agree about containers, Kubernetes is the next step (or other platforms like Nomad, but basically containers orchestration)
+- [ ] Cloud (?)
+    - Not sure if 100% tbh.
+I believe this very much depends on your infra in the org

+#### Processes

+- [ ] Incident Management
+  - There must be a well defined process to how incidents are managed.
+Some thoughts:
+    - Where incidents are reported/raised?
+    - Who monitors the alerts at any given point of time?
+    - Do you need 100% time coverage?
+    - Is there any team that gets the alerts before the SRE team and tries to handle the issue?

 ### SRE Goals

 - [ ] Set goals
   - [ ] Define SLO (Service Level Objective)
-  - 100% reliability is not a good goal (not sustainable + not feasible since perhaps you can drive 100% reliability for the service you own but most of the time not for its dependencies)
+  - 100% reliability is not a good goal (not sustainable + not feasible since you can drive 100% reliability for the service you own, but most of the time not for its dependencies)

 ### SRE Lead